WICG/eyedropper-api/security-privacy.md

 ### 2.8 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

-As noted above, it exposes information about the hex value (of the form #RRGGBB) of a user specified pixel, its position and modifier keys pressed when the pixel was selected.
+As noted above, it exposes information about the hex value (of the form #RRGGBB) of a user specified pixel.

 ### 2.9 Does this specification enable new script execution/loading mechanisms?